Visit: PointsBet Sportsbook NJ

 PointsBet is licensed and regulated by the NJ Division of Gaming Enforcement.

 |Claim your bonus||Click through for exclusive offer|

 The new PointsBet Sportsbook NJ offers an attractive package of sign-up promotions.
-New players receive a $50 no-deposit bonus bet and a pair of risk-free wagers up to $500 apiece upon depositing.
+New players receive a pair of risk-free wagers up to $500 apiece upon depositing.

-Players receive an email with information about the $50 no-deposit bonus after they sign up.
+Players receive an email with information about the risk-free bet bonus after they sign up.

 When bettors lose their first fixed-odds wager and their first PointsBetting wager, they receive a credit for the amount lost — up to $500 for each wager.
 These refunds are credited to account as bonus bets.

 PointsBet is a fantastic choice for bettors who stick primarily to the major betting markets because of its simple interface.